-David Manuel, born of Italian descent and raised in Walla Walla, Washington, began his career in art at a very early age.
+David Manuel, born in 1940 of Italian descent and raised in Walla Walla, Washington, began his career in art at a very early age.
 David's aunt sold his sketches to pilots at a nearby bomber training base.
 The sketches, selling for a dime each, proved David's talents at age 3 1/2 years.
 Later, a first grade teacher recognized David's talent, encouraging his mother to be supportive.
 At age nine, David received his first national award, which was judged by Norman Rockwell.

 David continued his art abilities throughout his school years and as a young adult.
 This included having one-man shows inside a Safeway store where he was employed.
 His first painting sold for $45.00.

 David Manuel's career has grown rapidly, with his paintings valued as high as $20,000 and into the three dimensional art world.
 Much of David's success is attributed to having his own museum, where he is able to spend hours in research.
 The "Nez Perce Crossing" Museum is where the authenticity for which he is so respected originates.